Sequential Submodular Maximization and Applications to Ranking an Assortment of Products: An Alternative Approach to Problem

-Another natural approach to maximize user engagement would have been to maximize $g(.)$ directly over the space of subsets $S\subset V$ that correspond to permutations.
-We can do this by treating a permutation as a perfect matching between products and positions and then, maximizing the multilinear extension of $g(.)$ defined as
+Another natural approach to maximize user engagement would have been to maximize $G(.)$ directly over the space of subsets of $\mathcal{V}$ that correspond to permutations.
+To approximately find such a set, we can treat a permutation as a perfect matching between products and positions and then, approximately maximizing the multi-linear extension of monotone submodular function $G(.)$ defined as

-over the polytope of perfect matchings characterized by the following constraints.
+over the polytope of perfect matchings characterized by the following constraints:

-where $x_i^j$ corresponds to $i^j$ getting picked.
-Interestingly, as we show in the following example, this is impossible, since as opposed to the matroid polytope, we can no longer always round a fractional solution $x$ in the perfect matching polytope to an integral matching without any loss in the value of $G(x)$.
+where $x_i^j$ corresponds to $i^j$ getting (fractionally) picked.
+One can use the continuous greedy algorithm of \cite{calinescu2011maximizing} to obtain a $(1-1/e)$ approximation to this continuous relaxation of the actual problem.
+Interestingly, as we show in the following example, we can no longer round a fractional solution $\mathbf{x}$ in the perfect matching polytope to an integral matching without any loss in the value of $G^{\textrm{MLE}}(\mathbf{X})$, as opposed to the matroid polytope where loss-less rounding methods exist.